A Performance Portable Matrix Free Dense MTTKRP in GenTen: Background

-Matrix-based MTTKRPs have two distinct downsides: the explicit formation the Khatri-Rao matrix $\Z$ and matricization $\Yk$.
-For a mode-$k$ MTTKRP with CP-rank $R$, the Khatri-Rao matrix $\Z$ is size $\prod_{n \neq k} I_n \times R$, which can dwarf the cost $R\sum_{n\neq k} I_n$ of simply storing the factor matrices $\A_n$ individually, leading to $\mathcal{O}(R\prod_{n \neq k} I_n)$ memory usage.
+Matrix-based MTTKRPs have two distinct downsides: \begin{enumerate*}[label=(\arabic*)] \item the explicit formation of the Khatri-Rao matrix $\Z$, and \item the explicit matricization $\Yk$. \end{enumerate*} For a mode-$k$ MTTKRP with CP-rank $R$, the Khatri-Rao matrix $\Z$ is size $\prod_{n \neq k} I_n \times R$, which can dwarf the cost $R\sum_{n\neq k} I_n$ of simply storing the factor matrices $\A_n$ individually, leading to $\mathcal{O}(R\prod_{n \neq k} I_n)$ memory usage.
 As for the matricization $\Yk$, tensors are typically stored in memory as a flat array, and in such cases, the mode-$k$ (for $1 < k < d$) matricization requires reordering the non-contiguous tensor entries into contiguous chunks.
-These reorderings have a memory-bound cost of $\mathcal{O}((d-1)N)$ and prove significant costs to an otherwise computationally bound kernel.
+These reorderings have a memory-bound cost of $\mathcal{O}((d-1)N)$ and impose significant costs on an otherwise computationally bound kernel.

-These drawbacks motivate a \emph{matrix-free}, or \emph{element-wise}, definition of the mode-$k$ MTTKRP (common in the \emph{sparse} case \cite{genten}), requiring only the explicit storage of $\Y$, $\lvec$ and $\{\A_m \}_{m=1}^d$, given by
+These drawbacks motivate a \emph{matrix-free}, or \emph{element-wise}, definition of the mode-$k$ MTTKRP (common in the \emph{sparse} case \cite{genten}), requiring only the explicit storage of $\Y$, $\lvec$, and $\{\A_m \}_{m=1}^d$, given by

 for $n \in [I_k]$ and $j \in [R]$.
 As the CP-rank $R$ grows, the dominant memory cost of this approach becomes the storage of the factor and output matrices, yielding an overall $\mathcal{O}(R\sum_n I_n)$ memory burden.